 - Represented Heraeus in trade secret and false advertising ITC actions concerning polymers synthesis and properties.

-- Defended GE Healthcare in a patent infringement action involving affinity chromatography instruments; secured summary judgment of invalidity of all asserted patent claims.
-See 490 F.3d 946 (Fed.
-Cir.
-2007).
+- Defended Boston Scientific in a series of patent infringement actions involving drug-eluting stents and secured summary judgment of invalidity on all asserted patents.

 - J.D., Santa Clara University School of Law, 2001

 - Ph.D., Biochemistry, Massachusetts Institute of Technology, 1996